Malungisa/Hello-world/README.md

 ●	Partnered with a class member to analyze a kaggle dataset about IMDB movie reviews

-●	Utilized data visualization with python using tools like pandas in Watson Studio.
+●	Utilized data visualization with Python using tools like pandas in Watson Studio.

 ●	Incorporated model building using; simple and multiple regression and clustering using KNN